VisLab/HEDToolsArchived/index.md

 **Figure 24. pop\_epochhed search bar.**

-The advanced tag search uses Boolean operators (AND, OR, NOT) to widen or narrow the search.
+The advanced tag search uses Boolean operators (AND, OR, AND NOT) to widen or narrow the search.
 Two tags separated by a comma use the AND operator by default, meaning that it will only return events that contain both the tags.
 The OR operator looks for events that include either one or both tags being specified.
-The NOT operator looks for events that contain the first tag but not the second tag.
+The AND NOT operator looks for events that contain the first tag but not the second tag.
 To nest or organize the search statements use square brackets.
 Nesting changes the order of evaluation of the search statements.
 For example,